b12consulting/interlinked/README.md

 As you can see, we rebind the `resolve` method of the workflow.

-This workflow object is instanciated for us when interlinked is imported.
+The workflow object is instanciated for us when interlinked is imported.
 This object is responsible to keep track of dependencies (based on `depend` decorator) and to run our code (based on `provide` decorator).